mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 ## Sequencing and de novo assembly of the living ancestor’s genome
-This folder contains genome assemblies of the living ancestor based on long-read (PacBio) sequencing.
+This folder contains the genome assembly of the living ancestor based on long-read (PacBio) sequencing.

 ## Mapping LOH and introgressions’ boundaries